Zuiko: Four Thirds system lenses

 HG and SHG lenses include a focus distance scale.
 All Zuiko Digital lenses are "true zooms" which do not shift the focus point through the focal length range.

-To estimate the angle of view, the focal length of a Four Thirds lens may be multiplied by 2 to obtain the equivalent focal length for a 35mm camera; e.g., the 9-18mm zoom lens has an angle of view equivalent to an 18-36mm lens for a 35mm film camera.
-Likewise, the angle of view of adapted lenses may be estimated by multiplying the native focal length by 2; e.g., a 50mm OM system lens adapted to a Four Thirds camera would have the same angle of view as a 100mm lens for a 35mm film camera.
+To estimate the angle of view, the focal length of a Four Thirds lens may be multiplied by 2 to obtain the equivalent focal length for a 35 mm camera; e.g., the 9-18 mm zoom lens has an angle of view equivalent to an 18-36 mm lens for a 35 mm film camera.
+Likewise, the angle of view of adapted lenses may be estimated by multiplying the native focal length by 2; e.g., a 50 mm OM system lens adapted to a Four Thirds camera would have the same angle of view as a 100 mm lens for a 35 mm film camera.